RULES OF THE SENATE

 [Ref: Mason's §§ 345 to 361]

-18-7 If it be proposed to refer the same subject to a Committee of the Whole, to a standing committee or to a select committee, they shall be voted on in the order here given.
+18-7 If it be proposed to refer the same subject to a Committee of the Whole, to a standing committee and to select a committee, they shall be voted on in the order here given.
 [Ref: Mason's §§ 378 to 390]

 RECONSIDERATION OF THE VOTE